-You can register by clicking the Courses in the main menu or by clicking course finder to search for the course that you would like to take.
+You can register by clicking the Courses in the main menu or by using course finder to search for the course that you would like to take.

 Where are courses offered?

-The majority of our course are held in hospital PT departments or PT clinics.
+The majority of our course are held in in physical therapy clinics across the United States.
 There will be occasions where a course will be held in hotel or conference center.
-As our courses are very practical based, we make every effort to teach these in a clinical setting with hi/lo tables and adequate space.
+As our courses are very practical based, we make every effort to teach these in a clinical setting with hi-lo tables/plinths with adequate space for lab.
 Each individual course listing will provide you information regarding the location and venue of the course.

-IAMT courses are offered throughout the United States and will be offered internationally in the near future.
-If you click Our Courses and Curriculum you will directed to a page that will allow you to search for courses.
+If you click Courses link you will directed to a page that will allow you to search for courses.
 On this page you will be able to search using various filters including “Search by State”.
-Some courses, such as trigger point dry needling, are only able to be taught in the states where it is allowed by that states practice act.
+Some courses, such as dry needling courses, are only able to be taught in the states where it is allowed by that states practice act.

 Are your courses evidence-based?